sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 What is hapenning here?

 * We create a container that will be the base widget for the whole content.
-* We define the margins as per design
+* We define the margins as per design.
 * We have to define a constraint (`BoxConstraints.expand()`), otherwise, the container will adjust to the minimum size required by its children, and we want it to get the whole row.
 * As each text is below the other, we use a Column to dispose them.
-* We use empty containers to create the separation between text elements
+* We use empty containers to create the separation between text elements.
-* First element shows the name of the planet using `headerTextStyle`
+* First element shows the name of the planet using `headerTextStyle`.
-* Second element shows the location of the planet using `subHeaderTextStyle`
+* Second element shows the location of the planet using `subHeaderTextStyle`.
 * We use a single container to create the blue line, just specifying the margins and size of it, and giving the appropiate background color.
-* The gravity and distance should be put in a Row, as they flow horizontally
+* The gravity and distance should be put in a Row, as they flow horizontally.
-* Each consist on an icon from assets, a separation container, and a text
+* Each <what?> consists on an icon from assets, a separation container, and a text.

 There is a much more convenient way of doing the row of values (gravity and distance).

 Imagine we want the second value to always start in the center, despite the width of the row.
-For this, we have to use a Expanded widget:
+In order to achieve this, we have to use a Expanded widget:

 {{< highlight dart >}}
           new Row(